6 Fabulous Last-Minute Gift Ideas

 1. Put three sleeves of regular Oreo Cookies in the food processor.

-2. Add 8 ounces of cream cheese at room temperature.
+2. Add 8 ounces of room temperature cream cheese.

 3. Process until incorporated.